echronos/echronos/pm/reviews/regression_tests_with_travis_ci/David_Martin.0.md

           test_setup.sh:40
 Comment: The definition for $USAGE is missing, right?

+[stg: indeed; defined the USAGE variable in both files]

 Location: test.sh:44
 Comment: "sed -r 's/.*packages\///; s/.prx//; s/\//./g'"
          Is OS X supported as a platform?
 Not officially, right?
 In any case,